Ritain-io/qat-reporter-xray/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/qat/qat-report-xray.
+Bug reports and pull requests are welcome on GitHub at https://github.com/readiness-it/qat-report-xray.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct

-Everyone interacting in the Qat::Reporter::Xray project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/readiness-it/qat-reporter-xray/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the QAT::Reporter::Xray project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/readiness-it/qat-reporter-xray/blob/master/CODE_OF_CONDUCT.md).